cewing/training.python_web/source/presentations/session09.rst

 .. class:: incremental

-Pyramid supports neither, both and even combinations of the two.
+Pyramid supports using neither, both and even combinations of the two.

 Relational DB / URL Dispatch